-Hundred and Thirty-fifth street regulating, ig, curbing and flagging, from St. Nicholas to Eighth
+One Hundred and Thirty-fifth street regulating, grading, curbing and flagging, from St. Nicholas to Eighth avenue.

-One Hundred and Forty-first street regulating, grading, curb and flagging, from Seventh to Eighth one Hundred and Fifty-ninth street regulating, grading, setting curb and flagging, from Tenth to Eleventh
+Hundred and Forty-first street regulating, g, curb and flagging, from Seventh to Eighth venue.
+One Hundred and Fifty-ninth street regulating, grad-ng, setting curb and flagging, from Tenth to Eleventh